Replicating Human Motivated Reasoning Studies with LLMs: Discussion

-The finding that LLMs do not inherently pursue motivated reasoning deviates from prior works which show LLMs with personalities are capable of doing so \cite{Dash_Reymond_Spiro_Caliskan_2025, Cho_Hoyle_Hermstrüwer_2025}, though still far from identifying and categorizing human-like reasoning \cite{yong-etal-2025-motivebench}.
-Mimicking motivated reasoning in LLMs may be solely dependent on the personas they embody, which makes persona selection in these scenarios important.
-Rather than prescribing a reason for the difference in these behaviors (such as sycophancy \cite{Pitre_Ramakrishnan_Wang_2025, Fanous_Goldberg_Agarwal_Lin_Zhou_Xu_Bikia_Daneshjou_Koyejo_2025} or prior information), we highlight the gap between base LLM behavior, LLM with persona behavior, and human behavior within the motivated reasoning space.
+The finding that base LLMs do not inherently pursue motivated reasoning from inductions deviates from prior works which show LLMs pursue different motivations when given personalities \cite{Dash_Reymond_Spiro_Caliskan_2025, Cho_Hoyle_Hermstrwer_2025}.
+By simplifying the experiments and focusing on base LLMs, our work suggests that any ``motivations'' LLMs embody may be heavily dependent on the personas.
+This emphasizes the importance of persona selection and group representation in these settings.
+However, we still find LLMs do not replicate human motivated reasoning even when given various demographics to consider (Section \ref{sec:demographictest}), suggesting they are not affected by motivational cues even when given personas.
+Rather than prescribing a reason for the difference in these behaviors (such as sycophancy \cite{Pitre_Ramakrishnan_Wang_2025, Fanous_Goldberg_Agarwal_Lin_Zhou_Xu_Bikia_Daneshjou_Koyejo_2025}, prior information, or black-box system directives), we highlight the gap between base LLM behavior, LLM with persona behavior, and human behavior within the motivated reasoning space.

 The findings of this work can be used to further advance social science and computer science studies as both fields shift towards supplementing or conducting surveys using LLMs.
 Collecting representative human samples is often costly \cite{NSF21-601}, and the same data using LLMs can be generated more quickly and cheaply.
-However, results from human simulation of these surveys is somewhat mixed \cite{Zhang_Xu_Alvero_2025, Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023}, covering less diversity when compared to human responses \cite{Bisbee_Clinton_Dorff_Kenkel_Larson_2024, Zhang_Xu_Alvero_2025}.
-Motivations, which may drive certain respondents' responses in these surveys, are still something LLMs struggle to mimic without personas.
-This work provides insight into whether LLMs mimic motivated individuals and act as predictors for communication efforts.
-While stability in LLM response is a desirable trait in base models, this may not be desirable for approximating survey responses.
+However, results from human simulation of these surveys is somewhat mixed \cite{Zhang_Xu_Alvero_2025, Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023}, covering less diversity when compared to human responses \cite{Bisbee_Clinton_Dorff_Kenkel_Larson_2024, Zhang_Xu_Alvero_2025}, even when given personas to mimic.
+Motivations may be a factor that drives certain respondents' responses when they enter these surveys, shaping the diversity of the sample population.
+While prompting LLMs with motivation cues could have potentially solved this issue, we find this is not the case, suggesting LLMs may not be accurate forecasters of public opinion when motivated reasoning is involved.
+Additionally, prompting for feedback on more divisive topics may lead LLMs to abstain from responding, making it harder to utilize them as forecasters in controversial settings.